randbops/nginx_server1/README.md

-To run this module uncompress the folder anywhere where you have permission, or using Git do a clone of:
+To run this module uncompress the folder anywhere you have permission, or using Git do a clone of:

 $ git clone https://github.com/randbops/nginx_server1.git